MicrosoftDocs/visualstudio-docs/docs/ide/visual-csharp-code-snippets.md

 |using|Creates a [using](/dotnet/csharp/language-reference/keywords/using-directive) directive.|Inside a namespace, including the global namespace.|
 |while|Creates a [while](/dotnet/csharp/language-reference/statements/iteration-statements#the-while-statement) loop.|Inside a method, an indexer, a property accessor, or an event accessor.|

-## Code snippet functions
+## C# code snippet functions

 Functions are specified in the [Function](code-snippets-schema-reference.md#function-element) element of the code snippet.
-For more information on creating code snippets, see [Walkthrough: Create a code snippet in Visual Studio](walkthrough-creating-a-code-snippet.md).

 The following table describes the three functions available to use with the `Function` element in C# code snippets.

 |Function|Description|
 |--------------|-----------------|